 Get lost in the mesmerizing force of one of the most relentless volcanos on the planet.
 Experience Kilauea over a two year lapse as it burns through the island of Hawaii and maps an entirely new landscape.

-Volcanic Tides is a twenty minute short film covering over two years of eruptions at Hawaii’s unique and hyper-active Kilauea Volcano.
+Volcanic Tides is a twenty minute film shot over a two year span of eruptions at Hawaii’s unique and hyper-active Kilauea Volcano.
 Using a dynamic mix of time-lapse and real time cinema, Big Island filmmaker Lance Page shows us a cosmic, cinematic perspective of his home island as it continues to grow.
 Page’s cinematography is brought to life with a stylish, heavy and haunting synth score by Icelandic/Slovenian artist weneednothingsilence as well as a vivid, molten earth sound mix by Stefan Scott Nelson.

-Page Films’ lava footage has been featured in Planet Earth II, Emmanuel Lubezki’s Absolut TV spot One Night, Darren Arronofsky’s new National Geographic TV series One Strange Rock and others.
+Page Films’ lava footage has been featured in Planet Earth II, Emmanuel Lubezki’s Absolut TV spot One Night, Darren Arronofsky’s National Geographic TV series One Strange Rock, Florence & the Machine – live in Hyde Park London, PBS shows NOVA & Big Pacific and more.

-In addition to Pu‘u ‘Ō‘ō’s active lava flows, Kilauea is also erupting at its summit with a huge lava lake located within Halema’uma’u crater.
-Deep orange lava glow from the depths of the crater light up the clouds above and shine into the atmosphere.
+In addition to Pu‘u ‘Ō‘ō’s active lava flows, Kilauea was also erupting at its summit with the largest lava lake in the world, located within Halema’uma’u crater.
+A deep orange lava glow from the depths of the crater lit up the clouds above and made for some spectacular, hypnotizing photographic opportunities.

 Some scientists have studied the correlation between the moon’s tidal force and volcanic eruptions.
 While so far no significant evidence to connect the moon phase to various volcanic activity has been found, it is certain that Kilauea’s lava eruptions move between varying degrees of speed and ferocity.
 Some days the lava seems to be resting, only advancing in very small increments or remaining idle.
 Other days it can push forward at an alarming rate, taking anything in it’s path without regard.
 The films title refers to the possibility of lava eruptions revealing their own form of tides, a sort of cosmically reactive pattern.